PrefectHQ/prefect/docs/contributing/feature_flags.md

 ## What are feature flags?

-_Feature flagging_ is the process of introducing _flags_ that allow developers to turn a feature of an application on or off at runtime -- without having to deploy code.
+_Feature flagging_ is the process of introducing _flags_ that allow developers to turn a feature of an application on or off at runtime &mdash;
+without having to deploy code.

 ## When to use feature flags